 After evaluating alternative source options, the City determined that an additional permanent water treatment plant for Wells 1 and 2 was required.
-Tighe & Bond assisted the City with feasibility planning, design, and permitting of a 2,600 gpm permanent water treatment plant.
+Tighe & Bond assisted the City with feasibility planning, design, permitting, and construction of a 2,600 GPM permanent water treatment plant.
 The design included:

 - Four 40,000 lb GAC contactors